 Komeda’s Coffee

-Komeda’s Coffee might be the most famous coffee chain from Nagoya, with over 100 shops in Nagoya alone, and more all over the country.
+Komeda’s Coffee might be the most famous coffee chain from Nagoya, with over 100 shops in Nagoya alone, plus more all over the country.

-Here you get the chance to try Ogura Toast for free every morning between 7:00 and 11:00 with the order of any beverage.
+Here, you get the chance to try Ogura Toast for free every morning between 7:00 and 11:00 with the order of any beverage.
 The perfect place to try it for the first time!
+(Note, the below is just one location.
+We suggest searching near you, because there are Komeda’s Coffee locations on what seems like every corner in Nagoya!!)

 Komeda’s Coffee (コメダ珈琲店)